wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 or
   sh -e fastqdump_and_trim_personal_computer
 The first command will simply download the four fastq files to your server.
 If proceeding through this tutorial on a personal computer or laptop without access to a server, run the second command.
 This command will combine the fastq-dump with the next step, quality control, downloading a fastq file, trimming that file, and the removing the untrimmed file.
 This is recommended if disk space is an issue (the four files combined consume about 75GB of disk space).
  Once download is completed, the files were renamed according to the samples for easy identification.
-You should know see the following files in the folder:
+If the first command was run, you should see the following files in your folder:
 |-- LB2A_SRR1964642.fastq
 |-- LB2A_SRR1964643.fastq
 |-- LC2A_SRR1964644.fastq
 |-- LC2A_SRR1964645.fastq

-The above folder is located at /common/RNASeq_Workshop/Marine/raw_data in BBC 2 Quality Control using Trimmomatic:
+The above folder is located at /common/RNASeq_Workshop/Marine/raw_data in BBC 2 Quality Control using Sickle:

- Trimmomatic performs quality control on illumina paired-end and single-end short read data.
+ Sickle performs quality control on illumina paired-end and single-end short read data.
 The following command can be applied to each of the four read fastq files:

-java -jar /common/opt/bioinformatics/trimmomatic/0.36/trimmomatic-0.36.jar \
-        SE \
-        -threads 4 \
-        /common/RNASeq_Workshop/Marine/raw_data/ \
-        SLIDINGWINDOW:4:30 \
-        MINLEN:50
+ sickle se -f LB2A_SRR1964642.fastq -t sanger -o trimmed_LB2A_SRR1964642.fastq -q 30 -l 50

  The options we use;

 Options:
-SE                  Single end reads
+se    Single end reads
--threads            number of processors
-<input>             input file name
+-f    input file name
-<output>            output file name
+-o    output file name
-SLIDINGWINDOW:4:30  Scan the read with a 4-base wide sliding window, cutting when the average quality per base drops below 30 MINLEN:50           Removes any reads shorter than 50bp
+-q    scan the read with the sliding window, cutting when the average quality per base drops below 30 -l    Removes any reads shorter than 50bp

 This can be repeated for all four files.
 The entire set should be run in a single shell script.
 This script can be found on BBC: /common/RNASeq_Workshop/Marine/quality_control/quality_control.sh